FirestormAngel/raspberry-documentation/README.md

 ```
 The last 2 lines contain a SD card and its partitions detected, in this case **sdb** (disk), **sdb1** (partition1) and **sdb2**  (partition2), because this is a raspberry card.
 Your output might be different, it might be **sda** or **sdb**.

 To overwrite the SD card **sdb** with your new raspberry image.
-Please do note the warning, **This will indeed delete all previous contents of your SD card**, make sure its the correct one.
+Please do note the warning, **This will indeed delete all previous contents of your SD card**, make sure its the correct card in your reader.
 ```bash
 $ sudo dcfldd if=2020-05-27-raspios-buster-lite-armhf.img of=/dev/sdb bs=4M
 ```